What is Prevpac and how is it used?

 Amoxicillin Capsules, USP

-Amoxicillin is a semisynthetic antibiotic, an analogue of ampicillin, with a broad spectrum of bactericidal activity against many gram-positive and gram-negative microorganisms.
+Amoxicillin is a penicillin class antibacterial, with a broad spectrum of bactericidal activity against many gram-positive and gram-negative microorganisms.
 Chemically it is (2S, 5R, 6R)-6-[(R)-(-)-2-amino-2-(phydroxyphenyl) acetamido]-3,3-dimethyl-7-oxo-4-thia-1-azabicyclo [3.2.0] heptane-2-carboxylic acid trihydrate.
-Its empirical formula is C16H19N3O5S • 3H2O with a molecular weight of 419.45.
+The molecular formula is C16H19N3O5S • 3H2O and the molecular weight is 419.45.
 Amoxicillin has the following structure:

 Amoxicillin capsules are intended for oral administration.

-The yellow opaque capsules contain amoxicillin trihydrate equivalent to 500 mg of amoxicillin.
+Each capsule, with yellow opaque cap and body, contains 500 mg amoxicillin trihydrate.
 Inactive ingredients: Capsule shells – yellow ferric oxide, titanium dioxide, gelatin, black ferric oxide; Capsule contents – cellulose microcrystalline and magnesium stearate.

 Meets USP Dissolution Test 2.